FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/networking_floatingip_associate_v2.md

 # flexibleengine_networking_floatingip_associate_v2

 Associates a floating IP to a port.
-This is useful for situations where you have a pre-allocated floating IP or are unable to use the `flexibleengine_networking_floatingip_v2` resource to create a floating IP.
+This is useful for situations where you have a pre-allocated floating IP or are unable to use the `flexibleengine_vpc_eip_v1` or `flexibleengine_networking_floatingip_v2` resource to create a floating IP.

+You can also use `publicip.0.port_id` of `flexibleengine_vpc_eip_v1` resource to associate a port.

 ## Example Usage